taylor-lane-eng/Taylor-lane-eng/README.md

-## Hi there 👋
+## About me

+Hi, thanks for stopping by!

+I am a Systems Engineer and currently serving as a Green Beret in the United States Army.

+the military has given me an unexpected, fresh outlook on systems engineering and my dream is to apply my systems engineering skill set to the defense industry.

 <!--
-**taylor-lane-eng/Taylor-lane-eng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**taylor-lane-eng/Taylor-lane-eng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->